Wednesday, June 14, 2023

 • Brought the first law regulating the sale of toxic products (in 1682).
 It is still on the books.

-It was one reason why mass poisonings ceased.
+That was one reason why mass poisonings ceased.
 Other reasons: The removal of many criminals, their horrific punishment and especially, medical advances that made it easier to identify poison during autopsies.

-• Show the nightmarish underside of the time when France's classic culture, supposed to be one of glory, equilibrium and reason, took its lasting shape
+• Show the nightmarish underside of the time when France's classic culture, supposed to be one of glory, equilibrium and reason, took its lasting shape.

 Jean Prevost Hida, Canalblog